Lommix/lommix_blog_sequel/assets/blog/2023/boids/content.md

 # Boids & Quadtrees

 Quadtrees are data structures for holding spatial information with a complexity of log(N) for collision detection.
 These are the foundation of every physics engine.
 They are also great for boid simulations.
-Here is an example running in Wasm.
+Here is an example running in Web Assembly:

 <bevy-runner wasm-path="/media/QuadtreesInRust/boids-quadtree_bg.wasm.gz" canvas-id="boid-canvas" script-path="/media/QuadtreesInRust/boids-quadtree.js" height="800" style="background-color:black;">